Outsourcing

 Logistics

 Logistics is all about moving stuff around – but it's not as easy as it sounds.
 An IT vendor with experience in logistics will know this.
-They'd know how to build custom logistics solutions that can help track packages, ensure timely delivery, or manage warehouse inventory.
+They'd know how to provide quality logistics custom software development services that can help track packages, ensure timely delivery, or manage warehouse inventory.
 They can provide IT solutions built with the logistics industry's unique challenges in mind.

 Sought-after industry-specific knowledge: